highvolt-dev/tmo-monitor/README.md

   -5 {n41,n71}, --5g-band {n41,n71}
                         the 5g band(s) to check (defaults to n41)
-  --uptime UPTIME       how long the gateway must be up before considering a reboot (defaults to 90 seconds)
+  --uptime UPTIME       how long the gateway must be up before considering a reboot (defaults to 90 seconds) --enbid ENBID         check for a connection to a given eNB ID
 ```

 ## Options